Table of Contents

 Colour Calibration

-The colour coming out of the camera you use is not calibrated, and therefore your object will appear very strange.
+The colour coming out of your camera is not calibrated, and therefore your object will appear very strange.
 All cameras have different sensors, so colours vary greatly.
 Filters used also affect the colour in your stacked image.
-This is why my first step in processing any astrophotography image is colour calibration.
+Therefore, my first step in processing any astrophotography image is colour calibration.

 When I see a stacked image from my camera, a ZWO ASI533 MC PRO, which is a one-shot colour camera, I usually see a bright green background because of the camera’s green bias in its sensor.
 The whole image is distorted.